-6.2 Trading halts and voluntary suspensions
+6.3 Trading halts and voluntary suspensions

 - (a) The Company recognises that in certain circumstances it may be appropriate for the Company to request a trading halt from ASX.
-This may include instances where: - (i) confidential information about the Company has inadvertently been made public and has created a false market or is particularly damaging to the Company (or both), and further time is required to enable the Company to prepare an appropriate announcement; or - (ii) the Company is preparing to make a major announcement and is concerned to prevent speculative or insider trading. - (b) If such a circumstance arises only the CEO or Company Secretary, acting in consultation with the Chairman, can authorise a request for a trading halt. - (c) The Company will prepare and utilise trading halt request templates in order to ensure that a trading halt can be obtained from ASX as soon as possible, if required. - (d) If the Company does not expect to be able to make an announcement regarding the relevant Price Sensitive Information within the usual two trading days permitted for the trading halt, the Company will also consider whether a voluntary suspension on the trading of Securities is more appropriate.
+This may include instances where: - (i) confidential information about the Company has inadvertently been made public and has created a false market or is particularly damaging to the Company (or both), and further time is required to enable the Company to prepare an appropriate announcement; or - (ii) the Company is preparing to make a major announcement and is concerned to prevent speculative or insider trading. - (b) If such a circumstance arises only the CEO or Company Secretary, acting in consultation with the Chairman, can authorise a request for a trading halt. - (c) The Company will prepare and utilise trading halt request templates in order to ensure that a trading halt can be obtained from ASX as soon as possible, if required. - (d) Where a request for a trading halt is approved, the Company Secretary must be instructed to request the trading halt from the ASX.
+The Company Secretary is responsible for contacting the ASX to request the trading halt.
+The Company Secretary must advise the Board and senior management of the trading halt following the request to the ASX. - (e) If the Company does not expect to be able to make an announcement regarding the relevant Price Sensitive Information within the usual two trading days permitted for the trading halt, the Company will also consider whether a voluntary suspension on the trading of Securities is more appropriate.
+The same process in this section 6.3 applies to any request for a voluntary suspension.

-6.3 Standing agenda item at Board and senior management meetings
+6.4 Standing agenda item at Board and senior management meetings